 The rules summarised in this leaflet are intended to ensure that the Cemetery remains a peaceful and fitting setting for those who are interred, and to provide a place where friends and relatives can properly remember them - your observance and co-operation will help to ensure that these aims are achieved.

 The Cemetery is open to pedestrians only.
-Dogs (with the exception of assistance dogs) are not allowed in the Cemetery.
+Dogs are allowed in the Cemetery provided that they are kept on a lead.

 WHO CAN BE INTERRED IN THE CEMETERY?